smikhalevski/es6-model/README.md

 ### **`Model`**

-`Model` extends `EventDispatcher` and intends to store properties as a regular object so you don't need to call special accessor method every time you want to change or retrieve an property value.
+`Model` extends `EventDispatcher` and stores properties as a regular object.

 Properties of `Model` instance can be *managed* and *unmanaged*.
-Managed properties are referenced as attributes and can be defined by object stored in static property `attributes` of particular model constructor:
+Managed properties are referenced as attributes and can be defined by static property `attributes` of particular model constructor:

 ```javascript
 class CarModel extends Model {